-In the complex world of business valuation keeping things simple may seem as a distant dream.
-Just think about the challenges faced in valuing a company: analysis of economic conditions, forecasting business earnings, assessing risk, choosing the right valuation methods and interpreting results that may puzzle the unwary.
+In the complex world of business valuation keeping things simple may seem a distant dream.
+Just think about the challenges faced in valuing a company.
+For instance, analysis of economic conditions, forecasting business earnings, assessing risk, choosing the right valuation methods.
+And interpreting results that may puzzle the unwary.

-With so many moving parts, it’s small wonder business valuations are often subjected to intense criticism.
+With so many moving parts, it’s small wonder many people view business valuations with intense criticism.
 Industry mavens fret over the application of standards and ethical flaws perceived in some business appraisals.
 Business people puzzle over the results that don’t seem to make sense.
 Complexity born of necessity?

 Not necessarily.
 For savvy business investors analyzing opportunities is second nature.
 They learn to sift through a pile of maybes by using tried and true methods that stood the test of time.

 Income based business valuations cut to the chase by letting you focus on the core reason for running a business – putting money in your pocket.
 In addition to the amount of the cash expected to swell your pocketbook in the future, you would need to size up the risk.
 Risk in investment addresses this important question: how confident are you about getting the cash on time and in full measure?